Skip to content

 8. Certificate of Occupancy

-To start your Cremation Business, you need the Certificate of Occupancy (CO) for the premise you are using for the crematorium.
+To start your Cremation Business, you need the Certificate of Occupancy (CO) for the premises you are using for the crematorium.
 This certificate ensures that all the legal formalities and restrictions regarding the crematorium have been followed.

 If you take the premise on rent or lease, then make sure that the landlord has the CO.
 If you are buying the land or building, you have to get the CO for the smooth running of your business.